Brettanda/friday-discord-node.js/README.md

 ## Todo

-- [ ] Auto add intents or self teaching ML
+- [ ] Auto-add intents or self-teaching ML
 - [x] Add queue system for playing YouTube audio
 - [x] Add D&D dice rolling command and dialogflow intent
-- [ ] Make a modern looking icon
+- [ ] Make a modern-looking icon
 - [ ] Add spam protection for the commands like `!issue`
 - [ ] If a role is tagged that Friday is not apart of, ignore the message.
 - [ ] When music is playing and someone sends a message there is a little bit of a lag spike that occurs in the audio.
 This needs to be fixed.
-- [ ] Add some kind of server specific settings
+- [ ] Add some kind of server-specific settings
 - [x] Add a search function to the `!play` command